Artist-glassmaker

 from U.C.
 Davis he was working at Stanford when he focused his artistic

 interest on glass.
-Several years ago he began studying glassblowing
+He began studying glassblowing at San Jose State.

-at San Jose State.
-In 2000 he decided to devote full time to his
+In 2000 he decided to devote full time to his art.
+As a zoologist

-art.
-As a zoologist and avid scuba diver he is strongly influenced
+and avid scuba diver he is strongly influenced by the natural world.

-by the natural world.
-It inspires the colors and patterns he utilizes
+It inspires the colors and patterns he utilizes in the classic and

-in the classic and freeform blown shapes he creates.
-Using a state
+freeform blown shapes he creates.
+Using a state of the art electric

-the Netherlands.
-He then adds colors that come from as far away
+furnace he melts glass from batch.
+He then adds colors that come

-as New Zealand.
-Working the glass at over 2100 degrees, he blows
+from as far away as New Zealand.
+Working the glass at over 2100

 Ohio and Florida galleries.